AstuteSource/SEERS/scripts/README.md

 Once this is complete, the user can run `poetry run analyzer`, with optional parameters for which path will be searched for a project, where the files will be saved, and where the desired config files are.
+These are all `Path` objects, which can be passed in in a manner resembling this command:
+`poetry run analyzer --search-path demo --save-directory subject-data --chasten-config-path Config`